-Protecting human health is a role of the EPA that is shared with our partners in the health, safety and planning sectors.
+Protecting human health is a role of the EPA that is shared with our partners in NSW Health, SafeWork NSW, Department of Primary Industries, the planning sector and local government.
 The challenge for the EPA and our partners is that many substances that are potentially harmful to human health have legitimate beneficial uses such as in construction, manufacturing, agriculture, health services and in our homes.
 There are also substances we use now or were used in the past that are harmful to human health if the right precautions aren't taken.
 New substances are being used or developed every year, and new industry processes are adopted.
 With this fast pace of innovation, sometimes there is limited scientific understanding or community awareness of the potential health impacts of these substances.